| DCL Manual |

 1: module DAO: "org.foo.model.dao.[a-zA-Z0-9/.]*DAO" 2: DAO cannot-throw java.sql.SQLException+

-contains classes from package org.foo.model.dao
+DAO contains classes from package org.foo.model.dao that have suffix DAO (line 1).

-classes returns with exceptions from JDBC library activated (i.e., exceptions like java.sql.SQLException
+Then, in line 2, a restriction prohibits that methods from DAO classes returns with exceptions from JDBC library activated (i.e., exceptions like java.sql.SQLException and its subclasses).

 Otherwise, DCL will report an architectural violation (divergence).